SidWorks01/Cave-Dash/README.md

 We ran into multiple bugs such as the orientation of objects, Overlaying, and implementing the said intent of the game.
 It took a while for us to debug the said Errors but we did not give up.

-We ran into challenges every step of the way while using not so beginner-friendly python libraries.
-Figuring out, landmarks and their correlation with chord shapes.
-Then identifying and analysing hands separately and the strumming patterns of the user.
-Fixing lags between output and input to give a real-time flawless experience.

 ### Installation
 The installation process will recquire the following pre-requisites to be installed first